 Open since the end of the 19th century, the epic design of the Great Market Hall would be reason enough to visit Budapest’s Central Market.
-Though this style’s market is similar to the other Budapest markets, it is city’s biggest indoor market.
-Plus, the location is right on the Danube.
+Though the style of this Budapest market is similar to the other Budapest markets, it is the city’s biggest indoor market.
+Plus, the location is right on the Danube near Fisherman’s Bastion.

 Central Market is located at Budapest, Vámház krt.
 1-3, 1093 Hungary.